KieranBest/Final-Year-Project/Documentation.md

 #### Final Evaluation

-The 3rd milestone I feel let down the whole project and whilst I feel a great achievement for what I have achieved, how I planned this project, and how I executed it with strict time management during the 1st and 2nd milestone.
+Whilst I feel a great achievement for what I have achieved, how I planned this project, and how I executed it with strict time management during the 1st and 2nd milestone.
 I feel I did not succeed in this project due to the final milestone.
-I did not achieve anywhere near what I wanted to in this milestone, I knew I was not going to get it all done because of the vast amount of features I had tasked myself to implement, but I did not come anywhere close.
+I did not achieve anywhere near what I wanted to in this milestone, I knew I was not going to get it all done because of the vast amount of features I had tasked myself to implement, and the lack of time to do so.
+This can be seen in [Figure 19](#milestone-3---time-management) where all objectives can be seen finishing 26th May, however the required finish time for this project was the 14th April.
+That is 6 weeks less than the time needed to complete this milestone, and that's not accounting for any challenges and delays that may have occurred.

 If I were to do this project again, there are a multitude of changes I would make, firstly structuring the project better and understanding fully the requirements of the project.
 I would put milestone 3 as milestone 1, working on the server/client connection first, implement the connection to a mongo database, and ensure the http requsts work effectively.
 Being able to 'POST' and 'GET' data to and from the database is a large part of this project and should've been treated as the most important.
 From there creating the application in the order I did but putting less time into the levelling system.
 This only needed to be a basic representation with more a maximum of 4 levels to be able to demonstrate the reponsiveness of the levelling system along with visual representation of the users progress.

+Restructuring the project, increasing the number of stakeholder demonstrations and feedback, and shortening the levelling system would have enabled me more time to implement many more features and allowed this project to have produced the MVP product that would prove that this application is a viable product and could fulfill its purpose of successfully teaching users how to play piano and read sheet music whilst simultaneously showing users how they can improve their skills.

 ### References